kuzzleio/documentation/src/sdk-reference/cpp/1/index/get-auto-refresh/index.md

 description: Returns the status of autorefresh flag
 ---

-# GetAutoRefresh
+# getAutoRefresh

 The getAutoRefresh action returns the current autorefresh status for the index.

 Each index has an autorefresh flag.
-When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.
+When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-refresh.html) action on Elasticsearch.
 Without a refresh after a write request, the documents may not be immediately visible in search.

 <div class="alert alert-info">